cisco/mindmeld/docs/source/quickstart/train_the_natural_language_processing_classifiers.rst

 Role classifiers (also called role models) are trained per entity using all the annotated queries in a particular intent folder.
 Roles offer a way to assign an additional distinguishing label to entities of the same type.
 Our simple Kwik-E-Mart application does not need a role classification layer.
 However, consider a possible extension to our app, where users can search for stores that open and close at specific times.
 As we saw in the example in :ref:`Step 6 <roles_example>`, this would require us to differentiate between the two ``sys_time`` entities by recognizing one as an ``open_time`` and the other as a ``close_time``.
 This can be accomplished by training an entity-specific role classifier that assigns the correct role label for each such ``sys_time`` entity detected by the Entity Recognizer.

 Let us see how Workbench can be used for training a role classifier for the ``sys_time`` entity type.
 As with the previous classifiers, this involves the predictable workflow of instantiating a :keyword:`NaturalLanguageProcessor` object, accessing the classifier of interest (in this case, the :keyword:`role_classifier` for the ``sys_time`` entity), defining the machine learning settings and calling the :keyword:`fit()` method of the classifier.
-For this example, we just train a baseline `Maximum Entropy model <http://repository.upenn.edu/cgi/viewcontent.cgi?article=1083&context=ircs_reports>`_ without specifying any additional training settings.
+For this example, we will just use Workbench's default configuration (`Maximum Entropy model <http://repository.upenn.edu/cgi/viewcontent.cgi?article=1083&context=ircs_reports>`_) to train a baseline role classifier without specifying any additional training settings.
 For the sake of code readability, we retrieve the classifier of interest in two steps: first get the object representing the current intent, then fetch the :keyword:`role_classifier` object of the appropriate entity under that intent.

 .. code-block:: python

   >>> from mmworkbench.components.nlp import NaturalLanguageProcessor
   >>> nlp = NaturalLanguageProcessor('my_app')
+  >>> get_hours_intent = nlp.domains['store_info'].intents['get_store_hours']
-  >>> clf = nlp.domains['store_info'].intents['get_store_hours'].entities['sys_time'].role_classifier
+  >>> clf = get_hours_intent.entities['sys_time'].role_classifier
-  >>> clf.fit(model='memm')
+  >>> clf.fit()

 Once the classifier is trained, we test it on a new query using the familiar :keyword:`predict()` method.
 The :keyword:`predict()` method of the role classifier requires both the full input query and the set of entities predicted by the entity recognizer.